-Before you start the chargebacks in your organization, you should try to build awareness of what costs are approaching, and provide transparent information of what these costs are composed of.
-As such it’s useful to pass on not only your defined prices (cost per CPU / gigabyte of memory), but also detailed information about which of their Kubernetes objects used what resources at which time.
+Before you start the chargebacks in your organization, you should try to build awareness of what costs are approaching, and provide transparent information on what these costs are composed of.
+As such, it’s useful to pass on not only your defined prices (cost per CPU / gigabyte of memory), but also detailed information about which of their Kubernetes objects used what resources at which time.
 This helps teams understand the cost and may already incentivize them to rethink their infrastructure usage and start optimizing their workloads.

 A great way to create this transparency is to create interactive dashboards using Grafana.

-Eventually you may want to automatically chargeback with your organizations internal billing processes.
-Based on the workload attribution it is now possible to create consistently structured billing reports on a monthly or yearly basis or an API and feed it into your internal billing processes.
+Eventually, you may want to automatically charge back with your organization’s internal billing processes.
+Based on the workload attribution, it is now possible to create consistently structured billing reports on a monthly or yearly basis or an API and feed it into your internal billing processes.

 Forecasting / Budgeting

-Many organizations desire to forecast the cost of projects or applications into the future, which is now possible, based on the data you have.
+Many organizations desire to forecast the cost of projects, or applications into the future, which is now possible, based on the data you have.
 However, since scaling and ad-hoc deployments are a desired feature, which you want developers to make use of, forecast accuracy is often limited.

 Introducing budgets per application, which have to be clearly communicated to the responsible teams, may help you track your forecast accuracy and highlight and even prevent potential cost overruns early.